-My name is Dr. Jim Slawson and I am the chief medical officer for Chorus Community Health Plans (CCHP).
-CCHP provide high quality health care coverage for more than 150,000 individuals and families across eastern Wisconsin.
-We offer the second largest BadgerCare plan in the state, offer individual and family marketplace plans, and Care4Kids, a partnership with DCF and DHS to provide coverage for kids in out-of-home care.
-We are proud to offer comprehensive health benefits and innovative services, like case management for individuals with complex needs, a 24/7 nurse line and many wellness initiatives to support our members.
-I have spent my career as a family physician with the Medical College of Wisconsin - I started out the first 10 years of my career delivering babies and then continued to provide and teach prenatal and postpartum care while providing care for families in an urban clinic on the north side of Milwaukee.
-As the chief medical officer at CCHP, I help guide our team in providing the best possible care for our members.
-My experience caring for new moms and their babies has guided my understanding of how we may best care for them and address challenges and access issues they face.
+My name is Dr. Kelly Hodges and I am the chief medical officer for Chorus Community Health Plans (CCHP).
+CCHP provides high quality health care coverage for more than 135,000 individuals and families across eastern Wisconsin.
+We offer the third largest BadgerCare plan in the state, offer individual and family marketplace plans, and Care4Kids, a partnership with DCF and DHS to provide coverage for kids in out-of-home care in southeastern Wisconsin.
+We are proud to offer comprehensive health benefits and innovative services, like case management for individuals with complex needs, resources to address social determinates of health, and many wellness initiatives to support our members.
+I have spent my career as a pediatrician caring for children at the Milwaukee Child Advocacy Center for the past 15 years.
+My patient population is almost exclusively covered by BadgerCare Plus and Care4Kids, and I have seen firsthand how the health of a child is directly impacted by the health of the mother.
+My clinical experience has shaped my outlook as the chief medical officer of CCHP and strengthened my commitment to providing high quality medical care, case management, and other support services to new babies and their moms.
+The first year of life is such a critical time in the social emotional development of a child, and having a mom who is able to address her own physical and mental health needs is vital during this period.

-The Medicaid program plays a significant role in maternal health, covering approximately 36 percent of births in Wisconsin in 2020.
+The Medicaid program plays a significant role in maternal health, covering approximately 35 percent of births in Wisconsin in 2023, according to the Kaiser Family Foundation3.
 As a Medicaid HMO, we have quality metrics and standards we strive to meet to help improve health outcomes.
 One of CCHP's wellness initiatives is our Healthy Mom, Healthy Baby program which provides prenatal care coordination and postpartum support.
 Staff help members with resources to get to prenatal appointments, provide connections to social services, and assist them in getting connected for ongoing well-care.
 However, once moms lose Medicaid eligibility, they lose access to these services.
 Having only 60 days of coverage is an added stressor for families who typically already face social and economic barriers.

 Connecting with moms postpartum can be a challenge as they're navigating life with a newborn.
 Sometimes staff only have one touchpoint with families before their Medicaid coverage ends.
 CCHP works with many moms who have been diagnosed with conditions like hypertension, diabetes or asthma that require ongoing care and management.
-Ensuring that they continue to receive care will help improve maternal morbidity and mortality outcomes, support healthier future pregnancies and make sure they are able provide care to their babies.
+Many new moms suffer from postpartum depression and benefit from the support of our case managers and the network of behavioral health providers in CCHP.
+Ensuring that they continue to receive care will help improve maternal morbidity and mortality outcomes, support healthier future pregnancies and make sure they are able to provide care to their babies.